paretoman/votekit/src/pages/architecture.md

     * Make a tooltip appear when an entity is clicked or a blank space is clicked.
 * UI
     * Sandbox is the main user interface.
-    * Screen is a context for drawing and also has events that are handled by the DraggableManager.
+    * Screen is a context for drawing and also has events that are handled by ClickDrag.
 See [screen](code_screen.md).
     * Layout puts divs in order.
     * doubleSandbox provides two sandboxes that are linked.
 * More UI elements are in additional folders specific to their context.